-Foresight Nanotech Institute Feynman Prize in Nanotechnology (Theory) is awarded for excellence in theory to the researchers whose recent work has most advanced the achievement of Feynman's goal for nanotechnology: molecular manufacturing, defined as the construction of atomically-precise products through the use of molecular machine systems.
+Foresight Institute Feynman Prize in Nanotechnology (Theory) is awarded for excellence in theory to the researchers whose recent work has most advanced the achievement of Feynman's goal for nanotechnology: molecular manufacturing, defined as the construction of atomically-precise products through the use of molecular machine systems.

-Foresight Nanotech Institute Feynman Prize in Nanotechnology (Experimental) is awarded for excellence in experiment to the researchers whose recent work has most advanced the achievement of Feynman's goal for nanotechnology: molecular manufacturing, defined as the construction of atomically-precise products through the use of molecular machine systems.
+Foresight Institute Feynman Prize in Nanotechnology (Experimental) is awarded for excellence in experiment to the researchers whose recent work has most advanced the achievement of Feynman's goal for nanotechnology: molecular manufacturing, defined as the construction of atomically-precise products through the use of molecular machine systems.

 The second biennial Feynman Prize in Nanotechnology was awarded in 1995.
 See Update 23.

 The first biennial Feynman Prize in Nanotechnology was awarded in 1993.
 See Update 17.

 Feynman Prize Winners

 2012 Experimental: is the team of Gerhard Meyer, Leo Gross, and Jascha Repp (IBM Research in Zurich; Dr. Repp is now at Regensburg University) 2012 Theoretical: David Soloveichik (University of California, San Francisco)